 If several users use openUTM at the same time, then simultaneous access to the shared database is also usually required.
-The database/data communications system (DB/DC system), Oracle Database/openUTM, synchronizes access by openUTM applications to Oracle Database, and ensures that the database remains in a consistent state.
+The database/data communications system (DB/DC system), Oracle Database/openUTM, synchronizes access by openUTM applications to Oracle Database, and ensures that the database and the transaction monitor are always in a shared consistent state.
 In the event of a system failure, the DB/DC system performs an automatic recovery, which ensures that the database remains in a consistent state that is synchronized with openUTM.